jettero/app-hi/README.md

 # Wassis?

-I wrote an app hundred years ago [App::HI](https://github.com/jettero/term--ansicolorx) in Perl that helped me colorize stream text and log text for the purposes of tracking things (mac addresses, keywords, ip addresses, etc) over time or through the text.
+I wrote an app a hundred years ago [App::HI](https://github.com/jettero/term--ansicolorx)… in Perl… that helped me colorize stream text and log text for the purposes of tracking things over time through the text (mac addresses, keywords, ip addresses, and the like).

 It's particularly useful for things like: